NikhilMukraj/spiking-neural-networks/README.md

 - Model of cognition
   - Use head direction attractor and grid cell attractor as input to a liquid reservoir in a liquid state machine, attempt to solve navigation task using this combination of liquid mechanics and attractor mechanics
-  - Eventually expand this to a more general system where attractor forms patterns based on internals of liquid through STDP on sections of the liquid, this should allow for more long term memory storage
+  - Eventually expand this to a more general system where attractor forms patterns based on internals of liquid through STDP on sections of the liquid, this should allow for more long term memory storage or conceptual representations
     - Attractor would take input from the liquid and output back to the liquid
     - Multiple attractors could be used (likely point attractors)
     - Should test for stability after training by running model and probing attractors